The Colorado School of Public Health offers the master of science (MS) program through the University of Colorado Denver Graduate School.

 The program targets students with strong skills and training in mathematics with the interest to apply math in health care and biological settings.
 Students pursuing the MS look forward to rewarding careers in academia, research, public health and private industry.
 Potential positions include analysis and design of health studies, clinical trials, drug development and public health studies.

 The MS program in epidemiology provides graduate-level training in the causes, distribution, and control of disease in populations, with an emphasis on epidemiologic methods and training in human diseases in populations.
 The degree provides training in the scientific foundations of epidemiology and prepares individuals to address complex public health issues.

-The MS program in health services research, policy and administration provides graduate-level training in this multidisciplinary field.
+The MS program in health services research provides graduate-level training in this multidisciplinary field.
 Students are trained to understand the connections among social factors, health technologies, and personal behaviors affecting the access, cost and quality of health care.